SenpaiItadori/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more nested loops
+Even more practice with nested loops and functions
-fucking hell lol